Soft and Hard Tissue Biopsy

-Reasons for Oral Biopsies
+Reasons For Oral Biopsies

-There are some oral lesions which can be precisely diagnosed through physical examination and patient history.
+There are some oral lesions that can be precisely diagnosed through physical examination and patient history.
 When there is a question concerning the origin of an abnormal lesion, however, an oral biopsy may be required.

 An oral biopsy, performed to identify abnormal cells, is usually recommended unless the suspect lesion has been present and remained unchanged for five years or longer.
 During an oral biopsy, tissue from the mucosa is removed and examined microscopically.